initd-itservices/initd-infrastucuture-configuration-iaac/README.md

 ![Kubernetes](kubernetes-logo.jpg)

 This project will help you setup kubernetes out of the box with help of a configuration tool called [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
-This is an open source contribution by DeveloperPrince
+This is an open source contribution by DeveloperPrince as DevOps Consultant in Initd

 ![DeveloperPrince](logo.png) ![Intid-Logo](INITD_Logo.jpg)